seven actors (four female, three male) or two actors (one female, one male);

 About the Work

 Ellis Island: The Dream of America, Boyer’s most ambitious work to date, celebrates the historic American immigrant experience and the American dream.
 Innovative in its format, the work brings elements of the theater and multimedia into the concert hall, employing actors and projected historical images from the Ellis Island archives.

 The spoken texts for the work come from the Ellis Island Oral History Project, an historic collection of interviews with actual immigrants about their experiences emigrating to America.
 After extensive research in this archive, Boyer chose the stories of seven immigrants who came to America through Ellis Island from disparate nations between 1910-1940.
 He fashioned short monologues from the actual words of these immigrants, and wove them into an orchestral tapestry which frames and comments on their stories—by turns poignant, humorous, moving, and inspiring.
 The work concludes with a reading of the Emma Lazarus poem The New Colossus (“Give me your tired, your poor…”), providing an emotionally powerful ending to this celebration of our nation of immigrants.

 Ellis Island: The Dream of America was commissioned by The Bushnell Center for the Performing Arts, in celebration of the inaugural season of its Belding Theatre.
 It was premiered by the Hartford Symphony Orchestra, conducted by the composer, with actors from the New York stage, directed by Martin Charnin, at the Bushnell in April 2002.
 The premiere was broadcast on National Public Radio’s SymphonyCast program in July 2002.

 Since its 2002 premiere, Ellis Island has gone on to enjoy tremendous success, becoming one of the most performed American classical orchestral works composed in the last 20 years.
-The work has received nearly 250 live performances by more than 100 different orchestras, an exceptionally rare record for a contemporary orchestral work.
-Hundreds of thousands have experienced the work live, and its performances regularly have been met with standing ovations.
+The work has received over 250 live performances by more than 110 different orchestras, an extraordinary performance record matched by very few contemporary orchestral works.
+Hundreds of thousands of people have experienced the work live, and its performances regularly have been met with standing ovations.
 Ellis Island: The Dream of America has consistently elicited in audiences a profoundly emotional response which is truly rare for a work of contemporary classical music.
 Some descriptions of those responses can be found here.